✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 Methylene blue (MB) is emerging as one of the most scientifically compelling interventions for enhancing mitochondrial ATP production.
 As a redox-active compound, methylene blue can act as an alternative electron carrier within the mitochondrial electron transport chain, effectively bypassing damaged or inefficient segments of Complex I and III to donate electrons directly to cytochrome c.

-According to research published in the Journal of Alzheimer's Disease, methylene blue at low concentrations (0.5–4 uM) enhances cytochrome c oxidase (Complex IV) activity by up to 30%, directly accelerating the rate of ATP synthesis.
+According to research published in the Journal of Alzheimer's Disease, methylene blue at low concentrations (0.5–4 uM) enhances cytochrome c oxidase (Complex IV) activity by up to 30%, directly accelerating ATP synthesis.
 A 2023 preclinical study found that methylene blue supplementation increased mitochondrial membrane potential by 22% and enhanced overall oxidative phosphorylation efficiency in skeletal muscle.

 Training Protocols to Increase Mitochondrial Density